6|London Studio · Turning Chaos into Order

 This chapter was about creating order — transforming scattered progress into structure, clarity, and a renewed sense of direction.
 If you’d like the context leading into this turning point, Part 5 — Rebuilding Momentum: Electrics, Flooring, and Regaining Control, brings you up to the moment where change became possible.

-Explore more design inspiration and curated ideas on London · Pied-à-Terre.
+Explore more design chapters and quiet progress in the London · Pied-à-Terre series.